canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 primary node failure.

 [Pacemaker fencing] (stonith) configuration is environment specific and thus outside the scope of this guide.
-However, we highly recommend using fencing if possible to reduce the risk of cluster split-brain situations.
+Using fencing is highly recommended if it is possible to reduce the risk of cluster split-brain situations.

 ```
 HAONE_ADDR=<firstNodeAddress>